-Students and parents are encouraged to talk with the teacher if the reason for an absence is known ahead of time (including absences for extracurricular activities) so that the teacher and student can plan work that can be completed before or shortly after the absence.
+Students and parents are encouraged to conference with teachers to discuss a plan for submitting make-up work in the event an absence is known ahead of time (i.e., doctor's appointments, school-sanctioned trips, hospitalizations, etc.) so that the teacher and the student can plan work that can be completed before or shortly after the anticipated absence.

-Please remember the importance of regular student attendance and that, even though absences may be excused or unexcused, all absences account for the 90% threshold concerning state law on attendance for credit or final grade.
+Please remember that even though absences may be excused or unexcused, all absences account for the 90% threshold concerning state law on attendance for credit or final grade.